Emma Azalia Hackley: Marriage

 She married Edwin Henry Hackley, an attorney and newspaper publisher from Denver, Colorado in 1894.
 After the marriage, she moved to Colorado with him.
 Edwin Henry Hackley, educated at the University of Michigan, was the first African American admitted to the Colorado bar.
 He co-founded The Statesman with Joseph D.D.
 Rivers.

 Hackley and her husband co-founded the Imperial Order of Libyans, to combat racial prejudice and foment equality.
 At the turn of the twentieth century, Edwin sold his interest in The Statesman and published the Statesman-cum-Denver Star with his wife.

 Her health suffered due to the high altitude and Hackley decided to move east for her health.
 In 1901 or 1905, Hackley separated from her husband and left Denver for Philadelphia, Pennsylvania.
 Hackley lived with her husband in Philadelphia in 1910 and 1912.
 Her mother-in-law lived with them in 1910.
 At the time, Edwin worked as a letter carrier and she was a singer and a music teacher.
 There is no record of the Hackleys having divorced.
 She was identified as a married woman on her death certificate of 1922; Edwin H. Hackley was identified as her husband.
 Identified as a widower and a playwright, Edwin died in 1940.
-Hackley was on his birth certificate as his deceased wife.
+Hackley was on his death certificate as his deceased wife.